sahandnayebaziz/StateView/readme.md

 A [full documentation](https://github.com/sahandnayebaziz/StateView/wiki/Documentation) of StateView and a [getting started](https://github.com/sahandnayebaziz/StateView/wiki/Getting-started) guide is in the [wiki](https://github.com/sahandnayebaziz/StateView/wiki).

+---

 ## Sample apps

 [Frame](https://github.com/sahandnayebaziz/StateView-Samples-Frame) is the first app made with StateView.
 With StateView, Frame ended up being just four classes, three of which are well under one hundred lines.

+[SwiftHub](https://github.com/sahandnayebaziz/StateView-Samples-SwiftHub) is an iOS app that displays Swift repositories from GitHub.

+---

 ## How does it work?